ABHISHEKEKRE/ABHISHEKEKRE/README.md

 I'm a passionate B.Tech student at Vellore Institute of Technology, specializing in Computer Science and Business Systems.
 My expertise lies in Machine Learning, Deep Learning, Web Development, and Cloud Computing.
 I love building innovative projects like movie recommendation platforms, NLP pipelines, and computer vision models.
 When I'm not coding, you can find me exploring the latest in AI !

+visit betyg.in my most recent as well as the best project that i have made till now (A machine learning full stack website deployed on AWS)

 🌟 About Me